CASE STUDY: USING POSTURE AND BEHAVIOR TO INFORM AFFECTIVE COMPUTERS BY PREDICTING HUMAN INTENTION

 To capture behaviors, a Polhemus LIBERTY system was used, which was equipped with eight independent sensors, measuring six degrees or reference: spatial coordinates X,Y,Z and orientation coordinates X,Y,Z; each sensor is capable of producing 240 updates per second.
 Fig. 1: Shows Polhemus Liberty sensors attached to subject.

 Two behaviors were captured from six subjects: a punch and a handshake.
 Three sensors were strapped to the right arm (Fig. 1), the first positioned on the hand (sensor A), the second on the upper forearm (sensor B), and the third on the upper arm (sensor C).

 The sensors relay their information in relation to a stationary transmitter which produces a low electromagnetic frequency.

 Results and Discussion

 For each subject the data was analysed and compared with their repetitions.
-Next the data was analysed against other test subjects data for comparisons.
-Preliminary results show that there is very little variation between individuals repetitions and that over all, there are small variations between test subjects performing the same behavior.
+Next, the data was analysed against other test subjects data for comparison.
+Preliminary results show there is very little variation between individuals repetitions; overall, there are small variations between test subjects performing the same behavior.